Table of Contents

 Foundry Virtual Tabletop + Mythic GME Tools

-Foundry VTT is a virtual tabletop application like Roll20, Fantasy Grounds or Owlbear Rodeo.
-The biggest difference from others, is that Foundry is self-installed.
-That means you download the program, and for friends to play with you, you have to host it yourself, or pay a hosting service.
-Once you purchase Foundry, it is yours forever, no fees.
+Foundry VTT is a virtual tabletop application like Roll20, Fantasy Grounds, or Owlbear Rodeo.
+The biggest difference from others is that Foundry is self-installed.
+That means you download the program, and for friends to play with you, you have to host it yourself or pay a hosting service.
+Once you purchase Foundry, it is yours forever, with no fees.

-In Foundry, you can create and play with Random Tables, Combat Maps, Music and journals for world building.
+In Foundry, you can create and play with Random Tables, Combat Maps, Music, and journals for world-building.
 Everything with a simple click.
-With modules, you can quick search content and very easily automate your favorite RPG systems with their character sheets and macros.
+With modules, you can quickly search content and very easily automate your favorite RPG systems with their character sheets and macros.
 Alternatively, check Roll20 which is free and also supports several systems and Mythic.

 Pros: Automate everything.
 Even character sheet mechanics.
 Play combat.
 Music.
 Journals.
 Yours.